 I have so longed to make the acquaintance of a ‘modern girl’, the proud, independent girl whom I so much admire, who confidently steps through life, cheerfully and in high spirits, full of enthusiasm and commitment, working not just for her own benefit and happiness alone but also offering herself to the wider society, working for the good of her fellow human beings. – Kartini

-With the full title Raden Adjeng Kartini was a Javanese noblewoman who has been described as Indonesia’s first feminist.
+Raden Adjeng Kartini (to use her full title) was a Javanese noblewoman who has been described as Indonesia’s first feminist.
 She pioneered women’s rights and education for girls in Indonesia, and opened the first primary school for girls in the country.
 She was born in 1879, in the village of Mayong, to Sosroningrat, a Javanese aristocrat working for the colonial Dutch government and his second wife, Ngasirah who was the daughter of a religious scholar.

 Her father was often conflicted between his liberal tendencies towards his daughters and the expectations of his social status.
 Due to her father’s progressive views and his affection for her, she was one of the first Indonesian women to experience a formal education at a Dutch school, where she learned to speak Dutch and developed an ambition to study and find a role for herself in society.